facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/merge_dbs/custom_conflict_resolver.md

 NOTE: All available providers must be present in `strategies_config`.
 Table names (under each provider key) are optional, and if missing, `default_strategy_name` will be used for all conflicts related to this table.

+4. There is an example of a working custom conflict resolver in module `mephisto/tools/db_data_porter/conflict_resolvers/example_merge_conflict_resolver.py`.
+You can launch it like this:

+`mephisto db import ... --conflict-resolver ExampleMergeConflictResolver`